TL;DR

 Write 3 reply scripts:

-(a) confident-direct — name a range, anchor high
+(a) confident-direct — name a range, target at the bottom, anchor high

-(b) deflective-then-firm — defer until you have more info, then commit
+(b) deflect-then-firm — defer until I have role/budget info, then commit to the range

-(c) exploratory — turn the question back into a conversation about role scope
+(c) exploratory — turn the question into a conversation about scope and budget

 - Under 60 words spoken (about 35-40 written)

-- One line of body language / tone note ("smile, pause, then deliver")
+- One line of body-language / tone note ("smile, pause one beat, then deliver")

 - The risk of using this script